Dhanarajb/mr/README.md

+#### Tell Me about Your self?
+Thank you for giving me the opportunity to be interviewed for this position with your company today.
+Before applying, I read the job description carefully to make sure I was a good fit for the role.I am a a strong team worker and collaborator, an excellent communicator, and take ownership of challenges and problems.
+If you hire me, I will be a good role model for the company and take responsibility for my ongoing development.

 #### Why you want to join the product based company?
 I want to join a product-based company because they create cool and useful things.
 Your company, in particular, is known for making great products, and I want to be a part of that.
 I'm excited about using my skills to help improve your products and be on a team that makes a difference in the industry.